natesobol/Nates-Free-Tools/README.md

 ## Static preview
 - View the static landing page on GitHub Pages: https://natesobol.github.io/Nates-Free-Tools/
-- The preview uses `index.html` plus companion static pages (`about.html`, `excel-to-json.html`, `login.html`, `register.html`, `admin.html`) so navigation works on GitHub Pages.
+- The preview uses `index.html` plus companion static pages in the root and `/apps/` folders
-- Dynamic features (login, admin, Excel → JSON downloads) require running the Node.js server locally or on a host that supports server-side rendering.
-- The preview uses `index.html` alongside the assets in `public/` so you see the home experience instead of the repository README.
+- Static versions of webapps are available at:
+  - Excel to JSON: `/apps/excel-to-json/index.html`
+  - JSON Combiner: `/apps/json-combiner/wwwroot/index.html`
-- Dynamic features (login, admin, Excel → JSON) require running the Node.js server locally or on a host that supports server-side rendering.
+- Dynamic features (login, admin, server-backed Excel conversion) require running the Node.js server locally or on a host that supports server-side rendering.

 ## Features
 - Home and About pages with modern UI and navigation menu